 Elevation: 11,080 ft

-Boulder Lake Peak is just shy of being a member of Idaho’s highest 100 peaks ranked at number 103.
-It is a seldom climbed summit because of it’s remote location and climbing difficulty which is Class 4.
+Ranked as the 103rd-highest peak in the State of Idaho, Boulder Lake Peak is just shy of being a member of Idaho’s highest 100 peaks.
+It is a seldom-climbed summit because of its remote location and climbing difficulty (Class 4).
+USGS Standhope Peak

 Mountain Range: Pioneer Mountains